 AGA cookers are designed to last for many years, decades in fact.
 It is because of this longevity and the superior craftsmanship which goes in to creating each AGA cooker that some people consider buying a used AGA instead of a new one.
-However, a new AGA cooker will offer greater flexibility, improved energy efficiency and new features, such as induction hobs, compared to buying a used, refurbished AGA or reconditioned AGA which may be full of pitfalls.
+However, a new AGA cooker will offer greater flexibility, improved energy efficiency, lower running costs and new features, such as induction hobs, compared to buying a used, refurbished AGA or reconditioned AGA which may be full of pitfalls.

 - Additional controllability and flexibility – resulting in lower running costs.

 - In-room venting which means that you do not need an external flue and can site anywhere in your kitchen.